 Most Medtronic Foundation global disease grants range from $10,000 to $150,000, although there are occasional exceptions at both ends of the spectrum.

-Medtronic only accepts proposals by invitation.
-However, if a grantseeker's work aligns with Medtronic's funding priorities, they should contact the foundation about future opportunities or partnerships.
-If Medtronic thinks you are doing good things, it could very well extend you an invitation to apply for support.
+Medtronic only accepts proposals by invitation; however, if a grantseeker's work aligns with Medtronic's funding priorities, they should contact the foundation about future opportunities or partnerships.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)